dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/01-Google-Chrome-Security-Hardening/01-Passwords-and-Autofill.md

 Then select: **Payment methods**

-Note: I don't have any payment methods saved.If payment methods are stored, enabling the following security option is recommended:
+Note: I don't have any payment methods saved.
+If payment methods are stored, enabling the following security option is recommended:

 **Verify it’s you to autofill payment methods**

 This ensures that Chrome confirms the user's identity before automatically filling payment information.

 ![SS11](Screenshots/SS11.png)

+If you share a computer with other people I wouldn't recommend you save password, payments and addresses on that shared computer.
+You should save passwords on an online password manager.